wkool/shockgames/README.md

 # shockgame
 Moral versions of the Daw and Kool two-step tasks

+Stephanie Campbell, based on code written by Wouter Kool

 These directories contain the code for running the doors-and-buttons versions of the Daw and Kool two-step paradigms online.

 Both experiments have been written using Josh deLeeuw's jsPsych toolbox (http://www.jspsych.org/).